Chocolate Peppermint Ghraybeh

 This post may contain affiliate links.
 Please read our disclosure policy.

-This traditional Lebanese butter cookie is here in a whole new flavor combo.
-Chocolate Peppermint Graybeh will be the darling of your cookie platter and swap!
+Chocolate Peppermint Ghraybeh is may play on the traditional Lebanese butter cookie, in a whole new flavor combo.
+Chocolate Peppermint Graybeh will be the darling of your holiday cookie box and swap!
 Try classic graybeh with this recipe.

 This is the little Christmas that could.
 Could…find clever ways to impart chocolate goodness to that which it has not known before.